Public decision list college of mayor and Alderman May 6, 2020

 undermining in Brabant - Zeeland. / Hans Gaillard

-The regional approach to undermining has for some time been handled from an intensively
+The regional approach to tackling undermining has been taken up from an intensive

 2. to sign the covenant.